Holding Back the Phlebotinum

 (with a possible No Plans, No Prototype, No Backup

 handwave) or everyone and their mother has one and it's a big free-for-all.

-There's a good narrative reason for this: if you've got something that could resolve just about any conflict by waving it around, then obviously people would use it all the time, and your stories would be dreadfully boring.
+There's a good narrative reason for this: if you've got something that could resolve just about any conflict by waving it around, then obviously people would use it all the time and your stories would be dreadfully short.